 Abstract

-Prawns are highly demanded seafood commodity both in domestic and International markets due to their nutritional value and unique taste.
-Biochemicals composition of muscle whole tissue of prawn (J. Ginson and J. Bindu, 2017) belonging to five species of Penaeid Prawns, viz.
+Prawns are highly demanded seafood both in domestic and international markets due to their nutritional value and unique taste.
+Biochemical composition of whole muscle tissue of prawn (J. Ginson and J. Bindu, 2017) belonging to five species of Penaeid Prawns, viz.
 Penaeus monodon, Penaeus semisulcatus, Fenneropenaeus Indicus, Metapenaeus Monocerus, Penaeus Indicus.
 (Ananthan, G., Sampath, K., & Soundarapandian, P), (2005).
 Inhabiting the coastal waters of Mumbai, was estimated in relation to degree of maturity.
-Protein was the significantly dominant component in all the species regardless of maturity conditions while carbohydrate was present in negligible quantity (Cynthai Sass, MPH, RD).
+Protein was the significantly dominant component in all the species regardless of maturity stage while carbohydrate was present in negligible quantity (Cynthai Sass, MPH, RD).

-Variation in composition of different components did not exhibit any regular pattern even between the different component maturity stages of individual species.
+Variation in composition of different components did not exhibit any regular pattern even between the different maturity stages of individual species.

 Studies on the biochemical composition are particularly important for success of nutritional values in different species of prawn.
 Hence, the present study was undertaken to estimate and compare the major biochemical components of prawns of Penaeus Monodon, Penaeus Semisulcatus, Penaeus Indicus, Metapenaeus Monoceros, and Fenneropenaeus inhabiting the coastal waters of Mumbai, in relation to the maturity condition.
 This article reviews the available information of the micro-molecules such as Amino Acid, Glucose, Fatty Acid, DNA and RNA and Data Analysis of the Prawns.